-The Senior Trustee is required to give notice of redemption, in the name of the Department, to Bondholders affected by redemption (or to DTC, so long as the book-entry system with DTC is in effect) at least 30 days but not more than 60 days before each redemption date and send such notice of redemption by first class mail (or with respect to the Series 2020BCD Senior Bonds, held by DTC, either via electronic means or by an express delivery service for delivery on the next following Business Day) to each Holder of the applicable Series 2020BCD Senior Bonds, to be redeemed; each such notice will be sent to the Holder's registered address.
+The Subordinate Trustee is required to give notice of redemption, in the name of the Department, to Holders affected by redemption (or to DTC, so long as the book-entry system with DTC is in effect) at least 30 days but not more than 60 days before each redemption date and send such notice of redemption by first class mail (or with respect to the Series 2021ABC Subordinate Bonds, held by DTC, either via electronic means or by an express delivery service for delivery on the next following Business Day) to each Holder of a Series 2021ABC Subordinate Bond to be redeemed; each such notice will be sent to the Holder's registered address.

-Each notice of redemption will specify the date of issue, the applicable Series, the maturity date, the interest rate and the CUSIP number of the applicable Series 2020BCD Senior Bonds to be redeemed (if less than all of the Series 2020BCD Senior Bonds of a Series, maturity date and interest rate are called for redemption, the numbers assigned to such Series 2020BCD Senior Bonds to be redeemed), the principal amount to be redeemed, the date fixed for redemption, the redemption price, the place or places of payment, that payment will be made upon presentation and surrender of the applicable Series 2020BCD Senior Bonds to be redeemed, that interest, if any, accrued to the date fixed for redemption and not paid, will be paid as specified in said notice, and that on and after said date interest thereon will cease to accrue.
+Each notice of redemption will specify the date of issue, the applicable Series, the maturity date, the interest rate and the CUSIP number of the applicable Series 2021ABC Subordinate Bonds to be redeemed, if less than all of the Series 2021ABC Subordinate Bonds, of a Series, maturity date and interest rate are called for redemption, the numbers assigned to such Series 2021ABC Subordinate Bonds to be redeemed, the principal amount to be redeemed, the date fixed for redemption, the redemption price (or the formula that will be used to calculate the redemption price on the redemption date, provided a supplemental notice of redemption is delivered prior to the redemption date setting forth the actual redemption price), the place or places of payment, that payment will be made upon presentation and surrender of the applicable Series 2021ABC Subordinate Bonds to be redeemed, that interest, if any, accrued to the date fixed for redemption and not paid, will be paid as specified in said notice, and that on and after said date interest thereon will cease to accrue.

-Failure to give any required notice of redemption as to any particular Series 2020BCD Senior Bond, will not affect the validity of the call for redemption of such Series 2020BCD Senior Bond, in respect of which no failure occurs.
-Any notice sent as provided in the Twenty-First Supplemental Senior Indenture will be conclusively presumed to have been given whether or not actually received by the addressee.
-When notice of redemption is given, Series 2020BCD Senior Bonds called for redemption become due and payable on the date fixed for redemption at the applicable redemption price except as otherwise provided in the Senior Indenture.
-In the event that funds are deposited with the Senior Trustee, sufficient for redemption, interest on the Series 2020BCD Senior Bonds to be redeemed will cease to accrue on and after the date fixed for redemption.
+Failure to give any required notice of redemption as to any particular Series 2021ABC Subordinate Bond will not affect the validity of the call for redemption of any Series 2021ABC Subordinate Bond, in respect of which no failure occurs.
+Any notice sent as provided in the Twentieth Supplemental Subordinate Indenture will be conclusively presumed to have been given whether or not actually received by the addressee.
+When notice of redemption is given, Series 2021ABC Subordinate Bonds called for redemption become due and payable on the date fixed for redemption at the applicable redemption price except as otherwise provided in the Subordinate Indenture.
+In the event that funds are deposited with the Subordinate Trustee, sufficient for redemption, interest on the Series 2021ABC Subordinate Bonds to be redeemed will cease to accrue on and after the date fixed for redemption.

-The Department may provide that if at the time of mailing of notice of an optional redemption there has not been deposited with the Senior Trustee moneys sufficient to redeem all the Series 2020BCD Senior Bonds, called for redemption, such notice may state that it is conditional and subject to the deposit of the redemption moneys with the Senior Trustee not later than the opening of business one Business Day prior to the scheduled redemption date, and such notice will be of no effect unless such moneys are so deposited.
-In the event sufficient moneys are not on deposit by the opening of business one Business Day prior to the scheduled redemption date, then the redemption will be cancelled and on such cancellation date notice of such cancellation will be mailed to the holders of such Series 2020BCD Senior Bonds.
+The Department may provide that if at the time of mailing of notice of an optional redemption there has not been deposited with the Subordinate Trustee, moneys sufficient to redeem all the Series 2021ABC Subordinate Bonds, as applicable, called for redemption, such notice may state that it is conditional and subject to the deposit of the redemption moneys with the Subordinate Trustee, not later than the opening of business one Business Day prior to the scheduled redemption date, and such notice will be of no effect unless such moneys are so deposited.
+In the event sufficient moneys are not on deposit by the opening of business one Business Day prior to the scheduled redemption date, then the redemption will be cancelled and on such cancellation date notice of such cancellation will be mailed to the Holders of such Series 2021ABC Subordinate Bonds.